precice/precice.github.io_old/02-features.md

 # Features

 ### General
 + preCICE is cross-plattform.
-While we mostly test on Linux, preCICE has also been succesfully used on Windowns and macOS.
+While we mostly test on Linux, preCICE has also been succesfully used on Windows and macOS.
 + Scalability for most features has been shown up to 10,000 cores.

 ### Steering